Configure Odoo with Nginx as a Reverse Proxy

 This step is optional, but it is a good security practice.

-By default, Odoo server listens to port 8069 on all interfaces.
-If you want to disable direct access to your Odoo instance open the Odoo configuration file and add the following two lines at the end of the file:
+By default, the Odoo server listens on port 8069 on all interfaces.
+To disable direct access to your Odoo instance, open the Odoo configuration file and bind the HTTP interface to localhost by adding the following line at the end of the file:

-Save the configuration file and restart the Odoo server for the changes to take effect:
+Save the configuration file and restart the Odoo server for the change to take effect:

 Conclusion